 In 1918, Johnny met his future wife, Mary Virginia Omohundro.
 Early the next year, he went to New Orleans and played baseball for Elmer Candy, a company team which played on Sundays in an independent winter league.
 During the week he worked as a carpenter on boats in dock at New Orleans.
 That spring he tried out with the New Orleans Pelicans and made himself useful “throwing and chasing balls for the pitchers to practice with – he was told to ‘go away’ as they didn’t need him, but he showed up every day anyway.”
 The Pelicans reportedly finally signed him to a contract, and he was sent to Cleveland, and then to Mobile, where he was released as not up to their standards.
 When Birmingham had played Mobile, though, he’d been noticed for his dedication, “so anxious he seldom left the park.”
 An accident deprived Birmingham’s affiliated Newport News club of a catcher.
 The Barons’ manager, Carlton Molesworth, remembered Johnny, and wired Mobile as to how to reach him.

-Nineteen nineteen found Gooch working with three clubs – the Newport News Shipbuilders, the Atlanta Crackers, and the Birmingham Barons.
+He ultimately played with three clubs in 1919 – the Newport News Shipbuilders, the Atlanta Crackers, and the Birmingham Barons.
 He hit .202 for the Class C Virginia League team, but once he reached Class A, playing in the Southern Association with Atlanta and Birmingham, he blossomed, batting .277 for the two teams combined (albeit over just 47 at-bats.)

 Before either Johnny or Charlie reached the big leagues, the 1920 census found them sharing quarters in a boarding house in Birmingham.
 Charlie was working as a mechanic in an auto shop and Johnny was a draftsman working in the shipyards – but he was in Alabama for baseball.
 Two years later, Charlie embarked upon a 10-year minor league career as an infielder.
 Johnny played the full 1920 season with the Barons, got into 69 games, and hit .217.
 The next year, again with Birmingham, he broke out, batting .288 in 136 games.
 He also became close with future Pirates star Pie Traynor.
 Although the roommates could never agree on whether to keep the window shade up or down, the friendship endured for the rest of their lives.

 The Pittsburgh Press touted the switch-hitting Gooch as “one of the smartest and most active catchers to break into the big show in years” and “perpetual motion itself.”
-He became Pittsburgh’s primary catcher in 1922, as the veteran Walter Schmidt held out for $10,000 in salary and did not play until August.
-Johnny enjoyed his best season in the majors with a .349 batting average, scoring a personal-best 45 runs, a figure he never approached in later years.
+He became Pittsburgh’s primary catcher in 1922, as the veteran Walter Schmidt held out and did not play until August.
+Johnny enjoyed his best season in the majors with a .329 batting average, scoring a personal-best 45 runs, a figure he never approached in later years.
 He drove in 42 in his 105 games, which he met or exceeded twice later.

 Johnny “was a popular figure among the Forbes Field faithful, partly because he had a fun name.
 When Gooch stepped to the plate, public address announcer Nat Moll bellowed, ‘Johnny Goooooooch,’ and Pirates fans replied in kind.”
 Though he was good at the bat, his defense was not prized.
 The Christian Science Monitor called him “a bright prospect and all that, but absolutely without knowledge of the batters of the league.
 He is a good hitter, but had trouble last fall in getting back to the stand after fouls.”
-The Pirates at one point held a 7 1/2 game lead in the race, but let it slip away from them with a couple of lengthy losing streaks and finished in third place.
 That November, Johnny and Mary Omohundro got married.

 On August 28, 1925, the Gooches welcomed their first child, John Claiborne Gooch.
 Both September and October were thrilling months, too.
 The Pirates clinched the pennant in September, finishing 8 1/2 games ahead of the Giants, and they faced off in the World Series in October against the Washington Senators.
 Gooch’s defense had apparently improved.
 In doping the Series, A. M. Elias wrote, “As a fielder, Gooch is rated the superior of Smith by National League critics, and one of the best maskmen in the older league.”
 Little John Gooch, nicknamed “Skippy,” was declared the official mascot of the Pirates for the World Series.
 Johnny pushed Skippy around the bases in a baby carriage prior to the first game of the Fall Classic.
 The same carriage was used by two later family arrivals – Beverley Randolph Gooch (1932) and Mary Virginia Gooch (1935).